Error-331/code_tests/docs/bible/links.md

 Embracing Weakness - January 24 (salvation is in Christ Jesus alone, God cares for us, submit your weakness to God, humility);

+Be Sure - January 25 (inner peace, acceptance of who you are, no pride or arrogance, God hears you);

 ## Jesus in RED

 A Good Jewish Boy - January 1 (reach out, fathers business, gospel);